annafrolov/annet/README.md

 # annet
 i'm frolova I love Tiktok
-i like a deepins and a joj and a necoglai
+i like a deepins and a jojo and a necoglai